Configuring for first use

 Upgrading HCP Terraform agents

-If you're considering upgrading to a HCP Terraform agent version released after your currently running Terraform Enterprise version, testing the new HCP Terraform agent is not a step that should be skipped, and the extent of the testing effort must match the extent of the change.
+When considering use of HCP Terraform agents, do not skip testing, and we suggest that the extent of the testing effort must match the extent of the change.
 Patches and minor changes require little testing, while major changes require more extensive tests.